Ryan Tedder: Producing and writing

 One year after winning the MTV competition, Tedder caught the attention of the hip hop producer Timbaland.
-Tedder commented that he was with Timbaland from 2002–2004 to develop as an artist while producing for other artists at the time.
+Tedder commented that he was with Timbaland from 2002 to 2004 to develop as an artist while producing for other artists at the time.
 Tedder's work crossed many musical genres (ranging from hip hop, R&B, rock, pop to dance) and he has had chart successes in both America and the United Kingdom with some artists.
 Tedder met producer Morten Schjolin in 2005, doing various collaborations for Tattoo's second album.
 In June 2007, Tedder signed a worldwide publishing administration deal with Kobalt Music Publishing.
 The deal included Tedder's new works and all songs not performed by OneRepublic.

 Tedder is the writer of the song "Apologize", performed with OneRepublic.
-The song broke the US Top 40 Radio Airplay Record with 10,331 spins in one week.
-It was the number-one most played song for five months until May 7, 2008, when Leona Lewis's "Bleeding Love", a song co-written and co-produced by Tedder, broke the record previously set by "Apologize", with 10,665 spins in one week.
+The song broke the US Top 40 Radio Airplay Record with 10,331 plays in one week.
+It was the number-one most played song for five months until May 7, 2008, when Leona Lewis's "Bleeding Love", a song co-written and co-produced by Tedder, broke the record previously set by "Apologize", with 10,665 plays in one week.
 "Bleeding Love" was the best-selling single of 2007 in the United Kingdom, topping the UK charts for seven weeks.
 It was the fastest-selling CD of 2007 receiving the most radio airplay worldwide before its US debut.
 The song also earned a Best British Single award nomination at the Brit Awards in February 2008 and reached number one in over 35 countries.
 Tedder and co-writer Jesse McCartney received an ASCAP award for writing "Bleeding Love".
 Tedder is also credited for writing the treatment for the second music video that was filmed for the US release of "Bleeding Love".
 It also earned a Record of the Year nomination at the February 2009 Grammy Awards.

-Tedder has written and produced singles with artists such as Taylor Swift, Demi Lovato, Adele, Birdy, Alsou, Jennifer Lopez, Kelly Clarkson, Carrie Underwood, Leona Lewis, Jennifer Hudson, Alexandra Burke, the Backstreet Boys, Beyoncé Knowles, Monrose, and a number of songs with various rock acts in the US and abroad.
+Tedder has written and produced singles with artists including Taylor Swift, Demi Lovato, Adele, Birdy, Alsou, Jennifer Lopez, Kelly Clarkson, Carrie Underwood, Leona Lewis, Jennifer Hudson, Alexandra Burke, the Backstreet Boys, Beyoncé, Monrose, and a number of songs with various rock acts in the U.S. and abroad.